What Are Bulkheads in Construction? Comprehensive Guide and Insights

 Final Checks and Safety Tips

-Identifying Common Bulkhead Issues and How to Prevent Them
+Identifying Common Bulkhead Issues and Prevention Strategies

 • Poor Waterproofing: For bulkheads exposed to moisture, apply waterproof membranes or coatings to prevent water damage and mold growth.